How to use SMS Marketing to grow your sales

-Don’t think as email marketing excluding SMS marketing or vice-versa.
+Don’t think of email marketing excluding SMS marketing or vice-versa.

-When you combine email marketing and SMS marketing you can increase engagement and retention of your customers.
+When you combine email marketing and SMS marketing, you can increase the engagement and retention of your customers.

-Both mediums are good, but always think what your audience needs and how you can provide it.
+Both mediums are suitable, but always think about what your audience needs and how you can provide it.
 You need to ask your customers, get feedback, and learn what they expect from you.

-Segmentation is particularly important.
+Segmentation is critical.
 Text messages don’t have the same usage in every country, and you should consider this when you start a campaign.
-Also, younger generations are more likely to use text messages than adults, and this also depends on your product or service.
+Also, younger generations are more likely to use text messages than adults, depending on your product or service.

 What is an SMS marketing platform?

-To send SMS, you need to subscribe to a SMS platform.
+To send SMS, you need to subscribe to an SMS platform.

 This is a tool to create and send text messages to a specific list of phone numbers.
-Some platforms allow to send SMS worldwide and others focus on specific countries or zones.
+Some platforms allow to send SMS worldwide, and others focus on particular countries or zones.

-Most of these platforms allow to send automatic text messages that are triggered based on an user’s action, such as signing up for alerts or requesting more information about a product or service.
+Most of these platforms allow sending automatic text messages triggered by a user’s action, such as signing up for alerts or requesting more information about a product or service.

 Which is the best text message marketing service?